Malavath Purna

 Malavath Poorna (born 10 June 2000) is an Indian mountaineer.
-On 25 May 2014, Poorna climbed Mount Everest, aged 13 years and 11 months, the youngest Indian and the youngest female to have reached the summit.
-Purna climbed Mount Elbrus, the highest peak in Russia and Europe on 27 July 2017.
+On 25 May 2014, Poorna climbed Mount Everest, aged 13 years and 11 months, the youngest female to have reached the summit.
+Poorna climbed Mount Elbrus, the highest peak in Europe on 27 July 2017.
 After reaching the summit of Elbrus, Poorna unfurled a 50 ft long Indian Tricolor and sang the Indian National Anthem.
-She completed the Seven Summits on 5 June 2022 climbing Mount Denali, along with father-daughter duo Ajeet Bajaj and Deeya Bajaj.
+She completed the Seven Summits on 5 June 2022 climbing Denali, along with father-daughter duo Ajeet Bajaj and Deeya Bajaj.

 A film based on Poorna's life story was released in 2017 named Poorna: Courage Has No Limit directed by Rahul Bose.

 Early life and background

-Poorna was born at Pakala village, Nizamabad district of Telangana state of India.
-She joined Telangana Social Welfare Residential Educational Institutions Society for her education.
+Poorna was born in Pakala village, Nizamabad district of Telangana state of India.
+She joined the Telangana Social Welfare Residential Educational Institutions Society for her education.
 Her talent was spotted by the secretary of the Society Dr. Repalle Shiva Praveen Kumar IPS.
 She was shortlisted for Operation Everest.
-In preparation for climbing Mount Everest she trekked to mountains of Ladakh and Darjeeling.
+In preparation for climbing Mount Everest, she trekked to the mountains of Ladakh and Darjeeling.